Here is how we capture our spirit

 Portraiture is an effective approach in communicating stories and recounting personal journeys.
 When these images are shot in a creative and compelling way, they showcase the subject's passion and energy.

 The setting for a portrait should be appropriate to the subject’s program or area of interest.
-Contextual elements such as the tools or settings that relates to the topic are helpful in building an interesting and authentic image.
+Contextual elements such as the tools or settings that relate to the topic are helpful in building an interesting and authentic image.

 Clothing should be appropriate for the setting and purpose of the communication.
 Subjects should feel comfortable.
 Patterned clothing and non-UB logos should be avoided.